 Chocolate Almond Butter Crescent Rolls

-- 1 227 g tube of Pillsbury Crescent Rolls
+- 1 227 gram tube of Pillsbury Crescent Rolls

-- 8 tsp chocolate spread alternatively, you could use a hazelnut spread like Nutella
+- 8 teaspoon chocolate spread, alternatively, you could use a hazelnut spread like Nutella

 - Preheat oven to 375°F.